bean-frog/assembly/README.md

 `hello-world` - the name says it all<br/>
 `copycat` - reads stdin and prints that to stdout<br/>
 `addtofile` - copycat but appends to a file instead of writing to stdout<br/>
-`lowleveltv-rosettastone` - LowLevelTV's rosetta stone C snippet `strcmp` - read stdin twice and determine if the strings are the same <br/>
+`lowleveltv-rosettastone` - LowLevelTV's rosetta stone C snippet<br/>
+`strcmp` - read stdin twice and determine if the strings are the same <br/>